Breach (The Wallflowers album)

+Background

-A Spin magazine article looking back on Jakob Dylan's 30 year career, noted that "Breach" alludes to his mixed feelings about his lineage and fame more than any other album in his discography.
-Spin commented that "Dylan addresses the cynics on lead single “Sleepwalker,” a catchy rocker that reflects how Dylan felt at the height of his fame: like a dazed character drifting through his own life."
-They similarly point to "Hand me Down" where "Dylan sings self-effacingly about the perception of having failed to live up to his pedigree."
+A Spin magazine article looking back on Jakob Dylan's 30-year career noted that Breach alludes to his mixed feelings about his lineage and fame more than any other album in his discography.
+Spin commented that "Dylan addresses the cynics on lead single 'Sleepwalker,' a catchy rocker that reflects how Dylan felt at the height of his fame: like a dazed character drifting through his own life."
+They similarly point to "Hand me Down", where "Dylan sings self-effacingly about the perception of having failed to live up to his pedigree."
 As part of an interview for the piece, Dylan told Spin that "I like that record a lot.
 It’s more complicated than Bringing Down The Horse, and I think I started getting better as a songwriter.”

 In another retrospective interview with Uproxx, Dylan said that while this was a "difficult record to make," he feels it features some of his best songwriting.
 He told music critic Steven Hyden that "By Breach, I knew there was going to be scrutiny on some of the songs and I decided that I was just going to not care about it."